Dave Bing: The Bing Group

-Bing Steel would transform itself to the Bing Group, a conglomerate with headquarters located in Detroit's North End.
+Bing Steel transformed itself to the Bing Group, a conglomerate with headquarters located in Detroit's North End.
 The company, among other things, supplies metal stampings to the automobile industry.

 At the 1990 NBA All-Star Game, Bing received the Schick Achievement Award for his work after his NBA career.

-Politics and activism
+Early political involvement and activism

+Bing was an early political supporter of Kwame Kilpatrick.
+However, Bing was among the first Michigan business community leaders to urge the resignation of Kilpatrick from his office as mayor of Detroit when Major scandals emerged in his second term.
+Kilpatrick ultimately resigned as mayor in September 2008.

+Bing led Detroit's effort to receive the rights to host the 2004 Democratic National Convention.
+In November 2002, Detroit lost to Boston.
+The Detroit bid's weak spot was considered to be its smaller number of hotel rooms compared to other cities seeking to host the 2004 convention.

 In January 2009, on Martin Luther King Jr. Day, Bing received the National Civil Rights Museum Sports Legacy Award.
 The award honors King's legacy as a leader of the civil rights movement, by acknowledging athletes who have made significant contributions to civil and human rights and who helped establish a foundation for future leaders in athletic careers.
 The honor was to be presented during the half-time show of the game between the Memphis Grizzlies and the Detroit Pistons in Memphis, Tennessee.

 Bing volunteered in the Big Brothers Big Sisters of America program.

-Mayoral election
+Mayoralty

+2009 elections

-On October 16, 2008, Bing announced that he would be a candidate for the Mayor of Detroit in the 2009 Detroit mayoral special election.
-He finished first in a 15 candidate non-partisan primary on February 24, 2009.
-On May 5, 2009, the top two vote-getters faced off and he defeated interim Mayor Kenneth Cockrel, Jr. and was elected to complete former mayor Kwame Kilpatrick's term, which ended December 31, 2009.
-Kilpatrick had resigned as part of a plea bargain agreement after being charged with the crime of perjury.
+On October 16, 2008, Bing announced that he would be a candidate for mayor of Detroit in the 2009 Detroit mayoral special election to finish the term of Kwame Kilpatrick, who had resigned as part of a plea bargain agreement after being charged with the crime of perjury.
+Bing finished first in a 15 candidate non-partisan primary on February 24, 2009.
+On May 5, 2009, Bing was elected with 52.3% of the vote, defeating interim mayor Kenneth Cockrel Jr., who received 47.7%.
+Bing had only moved to a residence within city limits shortly before his campaign for mayor, having previously resided in suburban Franklin, Michigan.

-Mayoralty and re-election

-Bing was re-elected to a full term on November 3, 2009.
-He announced on May 14, 2013, he would not run for re-election.
-During his term as mayor of Detroit, the city became the largest city in U.S. history to declare bankruptcy.
+Bing was reelected to a full term on November 3, 2009.
+The inauguration for his full term was held at the Fox Theatre.

+Leadership style

+In comparison to his predecessor Kwame Kilaptrick, Bing opted for a more low-key presence as mayor and opted to forgo enjoying many of the benefits to which the mayor was entitled.
+Bing additionally forwent accepting salary as mayor during at least his first year as mayor.
+Bing did not shy away from making decisions that were unpopular.